Chloe Sullivan: Other versions

 Although Chloe appeared alongside her television cohorts in the Smallville comic books, which featured tie-ins to the Chloe Chronicles webisodes, DC writers hoped to bring Chloe into DC continuity at least as early as 2007.
 The character ultimately made her first appearance in the mainstream DC Universe in 2010.
 According to writer Kurt Busiek, the problem of bringing Chloe into the mainstream comic book universe, and keeping her television background, was that she would have filled two roles: "the Girl from Back Home and the Reporter".
 Those roles were already filled by the adult comic book versions of Lana Lang and Lois Lane, so the plan was to give the character a new background.
 Busiek hoped to make Chloe the younger sister of someone Clark had gone to school with, who was a now interning at the Daily Planet.
 Busiek believed that this would make her different from Lana and Lois, but still familiar to readers who also watched the show.
 Another distinguishing feature would be that this version of Chloe would not know Clark's secret, nor would she be meteor infected.
 These ideas never came to fruition.

 Chloe first appeared in "Jimmy Olsen's Big Week", a serialized Jimmy Olsen story written by Nick Spencer, beginning in Action Comics #893 (November 2010).
 Spencer stated that introducing Chloe has been his first "positive contribution" to the DC Universe.
 Because of the continuity differences between Smallville and the comic book Superman stories, Spencer chose to stay "as true to the character" as he could by honoring her romantic history with Jimmy Olsen from later Smallville seasons, as well as her journalistic background from its early seasons.
 Spencer decided to introduce Chloe after he began conceiving of a clever, dogged female reporter for Jimmy Olsen to interact with, and realized that he had been subconsciously writing about Chloe.

 Chloe Sullivan is mentioned during a flashback in a season three episode of Supergirl, titled "Midvale", where she helps a teenage Alex and Kara Danvers in solving a murder mystery of a classmate through email correspondence.
 Parallel to the original interpretation, she is referred to as Clark Kent's best friend and knows his secrets and even has a "Wall of Weird".
+This episode marked DC Entertainment's final use of the character before Allison Mack's exposure and conviction.